stephanieballas/ISG5312FinalProject/README.md

 ---

-## Methods

-> *The steps below constitute the full methods for this project.
-A brief prose summary will be added here once downstream analysis is complete.*

 ### Step 1 — Data Download

-Raw FASTQ files were downloaded from NCBI SRA using SRA Toolkit for all 52 samples across both BioProjects.
+Raw FASTQ files were downloaded from NCBI SRA using SRA Toolkit for all 53 samples across both BioProjects.

 ```bash
 prefetch ${SRR}